remarkjs/remark-lint/readme.md

 ```

 > Note: running `remark example.md -o` or `remark example.md --output`
 > overwrites `example.md` and formats it.
-So, if you’d run that twice (the first
+> So, if you’d run that twice (the first pass lints and fixes the Markdown, the
-> pass lints and fixes the markdown, the second pass checks it again), you’d see
+> second pass checks it again), you’d see the output `example.md: written` as
-> the output `example.md: written` as all warnings are now fixed.
+> all warnings are now fixed.

 ## Integrations